dexter0195/Liability-of-Tor-Exit-Node-Operators/README.md

 # On the liability of Tor Exit Relays Operators
 ## Abstract
 Tor is a network providing anonymous access to the Internet to users all over the world.
-It relies on the eorts of volunteers who share their personal internet access point with other users of the network.
+It relies on the efforts of volunteers who share their personal internet access point with other users of the network.
 This service is extremely valuable in countries where the censorship is much stronger but it is sometime used for bad purposes.
 Many where the